qualabs/video-headline/CONFIGURATION.md

 #### Creating a superuser

-*Is assumed that by this time all images are running on docker. (check: - [Running the application in local environment](#running-the-application-in-local-environment))
+*This should be executed after executing all docker commands. (check: - [Running the application in local environment](#running-the-application-in-local-environment))

 1. Create a superuser for admin access running `python manage.py createsuperuser`.
-2. Go to `http://localhost:8010/admin` and log in with the superuser credentials.
+2. Go to `http://localhost:8010/admin` and sign in with the superuser credentials.

 #### AWS Services Configuration in the Admin Web

-*In order to apply this configurations, login to the admin web is needed.
+*In order to apply the following configurations, signing in to admin web is needed.

-1. **CloudFront Configuration:** Inside the Global configuration, apply the settings located in configuration/configuration.samples/cloud_front_configuration.sample on the CloudFront Configuration input.
+1. **CloudFront Configuration:** Inside `Global configuration`, apply the settings located in `configuration/configuration.samples/cloud_front_configuration`. on the `CloudFront Configuration` input.
-2. **MediaConvert Configuration:** Create a `MediaConvert Configuration` named `default`, using the settings found in `configuration/configuration.samples/media_convert_configuration.sample`.
+2. **MediaConvert Configuration:** Create a `MediaConvert Configuration` and add a name to it, using the settings found in `configuration/configuration.samples/media_convert_configuration.sample`.
-3. **MediaLive Configuration:** Create `MediaLive Configuration`, also named `default`, and apply the following configurations:
+3. **MediaLive Configuration:** Create a `MediaLive Configuration`, add a name to it, and apply the following configurations:
    - **Input Configuration:** `configuration/configuration.samples/media_live_input_attachments.sample`.
    - **Destination Configuration:** `configuration/configuration.samples/media_live_destinations.sample`.
    - **Encoder Configuration:** `configuration/configuration.samples/media_live_encoder_settings_economic.sample`.